How to Get Started as a Filmmaker

 Predicting your future earning potential in the film industry is tricky.
 There are many key factors to consider.
 What kind of budgets will the productions have?
 Will you have a lot of downtime between projects?
 In addition, your salary may also depend on how well you network and how well-known you become.

-The following are median wages for some film industry roles:
+The following are median annual wages for some film industry roles:

 |JOB TITLE||MEDIAN ANNUAL SALARY|